crate/cratedb-prometheus-adapter/README.rst

 - Support for storing `OpenTelemetry`_ metrics data through `OpenTelemetry Collector`_'s `Prometheus Remote Write Exporter`_.

-- The program also exports metrics about itself, using the ``cratedb_prometheus_adapter_`` prefix.
+- The program also exports its own metrics using the ``cratedb_prometheus_adapter_`` prefix.

 Setup